World War I: Allied advance to the Hindenburg Line

-Breakthrough of Macedonian Front
+Breakthrough of Macedonian front (September 1918)

 Allied forces started the Vardar offensive on 15 September at two key points: Dobro Pole and near Dojran Lake.
-In the Battle of Dobro Pole, the Serbian and French armies had success after a three day long battle with relatively small casualties, and subsequently made a breakthrough in the front, something which was rarely seen in World War I. After the front was broken, Allied forces started to liberate Serbia and reached Skopje at 29 Septembar after which Bulgaria signed an armistice with the Allies on 30 September.
-German Emperor Wilhelm II wrote a telegram to Bulgarian Tsar Ferdinand I: "Disgraceful!
-62,000 Serbs decided the war!".
+In the Battle of Dobro Pole, the Serbian and French armies had success after a three-day-long battle with relatively small casualties, and subsequently made a breakthrough in the front, something which was rarely seen in World War I. After the front was broken, Allied forces started to liberate Serbia and reached Skopje at 29 September, after which Bulgaria signed an armistice with the Allies on 30 September.